Shunji Tomato Agedashi Tofu (Food of the Week)

 Shunji Nakao approximates agedashi tofu with tomato at his West LA restaurant.

-The servers are cagey at Shunji, chef Shunji Nakao’s round restaurant in a former West LA rib joint by the I-10 on-ramp.
+The servers are cagey at chef Shunji Nakao’s round restaurant in a former West LA rib joint by the I-10 on-ramp.
 During a recent dinner, whenever I asked questions about how certain dishes were made, my server would quickly rattle off a couple of the most obvious ingredients and end her sentence with “some other things.”
 This got to be a running joke.
 Still, it’s hard to begrudge Chef Shunji and his staff for maintaining a veil of secrecy surrounding some of his most impressive dishes.
 However, his signature Tomato Agedashi Tofu ($9) remains my favorite dish, and probably the biggest head scratcher.

 Tags: